apache/trafficcontrol/docs/source/api/federations_id_deliveryservices.rst

 Response Structure
 ------------------
-:dsIds:   An array of integral, unique identifiers for Delivery Services which are now assigned to this federation
+:dsIds:   An array of integral, unique identifiers for :term:`Delivery Service`\ s which are now assigned to this federation
 :replace: An optional boolean (default: ``false``) which, if ``true``, means any conflicting assignments already in place were overridden by this request

 .. code-block:: http